Vismay-dev/mapreduce-simple/README.md

 MapReduce is a programming model and processing technique designed for distributed computing on large datasets.
 It consists of two main phases: the Map phase, which processes input files/data in parallel, and the Reduce phase, which performs a summary operation on the mapped data by key.

+### Status:

+In Progress (🚧)

+### Objective

+Building a minimum viable implementation that produces the same output as a sequential MapReduce applications + graceful exit of all forked threads / goroutines.

 ### Additional References:

 - [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)